Add configured theme to Redmine::Info

-#3 Updated by Marius BALTEANU over 2 years ago
+Updated by Marius BALTEANU about 4 years ago

 I'm not sure if it's a good idea to show the configured "Theme" in the information page because the setting is already available in "settings?tab=display".
 For me, Information page is more about the system, environment, framework and tools which are not configurable in the admin.
 Also, why display only "Theme" and no other settings as well?

-#4 Updated by Aleksandar Pavic over 2 years ago
+Updated by Aleksandar Pavic about 4 years ago

 Theme is important to investigate UI issues, there are also some commercially available themes, which use white text on white background for example, and people are posting "info" data on sites like stackoverflow, or forums, IRC chats, asking for help, and we can't reproduce their issues, since issues are theme related.

-#8 Updated by Mischa The Evil 11 months ago
+Updated by Mischa The Evil over 2 years ago

 - Subject changed from Display used theme on information page to Add configured theme to Redmine::Info

 A slightly alternative, more extensive, approach was posted by me as an up-to-date patch in another, duplicating issue:

 I'll modify the subject of this issue because